 After a decade competing in Mixed Martial Arts, Alonso Guzmán immigrated to New York at 17, earning a prestigious three-year scholarship to The Ailey School.
 Mentored by Master Milton Myers, Guzmán trained and performed with renowned institutions such as The Juilliard School, The Ailey School, and Jacob’s Pillow.
 His career reached new heights with performances at The Metropolitan Opera House and with Armitage Gone!
 Dance.
 Along the way, he encountered Dardo Galletto, sparking a transformative journey into the world of Argentine Tango and its artistic influence in performing arts.

->Read his full Story on ggtango.com
+>Read Guzmán’s full Story on ggtango.com

 2015 – 2020